 A friend told me that he was invited to speak at a banquet.
 He said he was panic-stricken at the thought of speaking before a thousand people.
 He overcame his fear this way: For several nights, he sat down in an armchair for about five minutes and said to himself slowly, quietly, and positively, “I am going to master this fear.
 I am overcoming it now.
 I speak with poise and confidence.
 I am relaxed and at ease.”
 He operated a definite law of mind and overcame his fear.

 The subconscious mind is amenable to suggestion and is controlled by suggestion.
-When you still your mind and relax, your conscious mind's thoughts sink down into the subconscious through a process similar to osmosis, whereby fluids are separated by a porous membrane intermingle.
-As these positive seeds, or thoughts, sink into the subconscious area, they grow after their kind, and you become poised, serene, and calm.
+When you still your mind and relax, your conscious mind’s thoughts sink down into the subconscious through a process similar to osmosis, whereby a porous membrane separates fluids intermingle.
+As these positive seeds or thoughts sink into the subconscious area, they grow after their kind, and you become poised, serene, and calm.

 Man’s Greatest Enemy